 Santa Barbara and Montecito Homes That Get It Right

-The philosophy of light-filled, landscape-driven design is most powerful when you see it embodied in real homes.
-These five properties across Santa Barbara and Montecito each express this approach distinctly and memorably.
+The philosophy of light-filled, landscape-driven design is most powerful when seen in real homes.
+These properties express it in distinct and memorable ways.